matrix-io/matrix-os/DEVELOPERS.md

 ## Testing

 Be sure to deploy `test/fixtures/test.matrix` to the device you are going to use.
+You can run `matrix deploy` from inside the folder.
+We have to install the application vs manually copy it so there are firebase records created.

 ## Maintainers